Power BI Tutorial

 Power BI provides users with a diverse range of Visualisation options that cater to both basic and advanced Data Visualisation needs, resulting in visually appealing and insight-driven dashboards.
 The intuitive and user-friendly interface of Power BI makes it an ideal tool for creating and implementing unified data models.

 Power BI offers interactive visualisation of data with self-service Business Intelligence capabilities.
-With the help of Power BI, end users can create their own interactive Business Intelligence reports and dashboards without relying on IT personnel or database administrators.
+Through Power BI, end users can create their very own interactive Business Intelligence dashboards and reports without relying on IT personnel or Database Administrators.
 Most of the leading organisations use Power BI as their business analytics solution.

 Features of Power BI